mist998/mist998/README.md

    - paired with *VolatilityBook to provide SL movement for a timeframe then, max burst times for min lot step, 5-9-11-13-23 burst lot size calculation (balance)
    - when an order doesn't have SL, fallback to VolatilityBook default SL to assume real face risk, when no default SL provided, it will not works correctly

- II. [class] written low level MQL4 utils, all unmutable unless specified:
+ II. [class] written low level MQL4 utils, all immutable unless specified:
    - MathUtil (floor_mod for circular array indexing)
    - PrimitiveArrayList
    - PrimitiveStream